snu-sf-class/swpp202401-interpreter/README.md

 Now you have several options.

-- `Cargo run --release -- [Assembly File path]`: run the interpreter directly.
+- `cargo run --release -- [Assembly File path]`: run the interpreter directly.

-- `Cargo build --release`: build the binary at `./target/release/main`.
+- `cargo build --release`: build the binary at `./target/release/main`.